About the Challenge

 Ciena Solutions Challenge Sustainability Awards

 Educators may submit student projects to be featured on the Ciena Solutions Challenge Online Gallery through March 1, 2023.
-Educators must make a submission to the online gallery in order to apply for a Ciena Solutions Challenge Sustainability Award .
+Educators must make a submission to the online gallery in order to apply for a Ciena Solutions Challenge Sustainability Award.
+Please see submission requirements and judging criteria below.
+You can also download a detailed version of the submission requirements .

 Submission requirements for the Ciena Solutions Challenge Gallery